vladimirmiagkov/seo-crm/README.md

 ??Highload.<br>
 ??Support: horizontal sharding (ElasticSearch)<br>

-This is backend part of the project.<br>
-See: Frontend part [no link yet]

 ## Project status
 Slow development, at free time.<br>
 Features implemented: 15%

 ## Built With (current stack)